About Development Without Limits

 Belinda Passafaro

 Belinda weaves together her bi-cultural identity, her passion for social justice and equity, and her extensive experience in nonprofit and education leadership to design and facilitate professional learning opportunities that are diverse, inclusive, and meaningful for all partners.
-As a senior consultant, Belinda is experienced in designing, managing and implementing high quality initiatives that support organizational development strategies and promote positive student outcomes.
+As a senior consultant, Belinda is experienced in designing, managing and implementing high quality initiatives that support organizational development strategies and promote positive outcomes.
+Belinda is a graduate of Brooklyn College with a Master’s Degree in Bilingual Education, and she also completed Columbia University’s Middle Management Program at the Not-for-Profit Institute.
+She graduated from Union Theological Seminary with a Masters in Divinity degree in May 2013.
+Belinda currently lives in Arlington, VA.

 Elsa Rowe